CaptainCrumb999RobloxYT/UltimateNESemu/README.md

 ## Other Things

-If anyone is looking forward to collabing with me, The Creator of this Fork, Make a Pull Request, Because I don't know C++, C#, C, Objective-C, Makefile, or Lua.
+If anyone is looking forward to collabing with me, The Creator of this Fork, Make a Issue, Because I don't know C++, C#, C, Objective-C, Makefile, or Lua.

 Roblox Group: https://web.roblox.com/groups/4781785/Captain-Crumbs-Group